Quantum jumps in open cavity optomechanics and Liouvillian versus Hamiltonian exceptional points: Liouvillian dynamics

-Thus the system loses diagonalizability when $D = 0$, signaling an exceptional point.
-Enforcing $\Delta = -\omega_m$ implies that this happens when because $\kappa > \gamma$ and the subscript LEP is to indicate that this exceptional point is a singularity of the Liouvillian dynamics.
+which has rank one, not zero.
+In other words, this corresponds to an exceptional point of second order and the subscript LEP is to indicate that this exceptional point is a singularity of the Liouvillian dynamics.
+By contrast, in the blue-sideband rotating-wave regime, the light-matter interaction is of the two-mode-squeezing type $\sim (a^\dagger b^\dagger + ab)$, and one can check that the corresponding drift block has the eigenvalue splitting $\sqrt{(\kappa-\gamma)^2/16+G^2}$.
+This does not vanish at any nonzero and real $G$, excluding the possibility of an exceptional point.

 It should be clarified here that while an LEP should arise as an exceptional point in the spectrum of the full Liouvillian $\mathcal{L}$ and not just the drift matrix $M_{ab}$, the Gaussian nature of the Lindblad evolution for linearized optomechanics implies that $M_{ab}$ alone controls the relevant physics of the first moments and the two-point correlations.
 In other words, the coalescence condition $D=0$ for $M_{ab}$ coincides with the LEP that governs the relevant relaxation and hybrid-mode dynamics in the Gaussian sector (assuming stability, i.e., $\mathrm{Re}[\lambda_\pm]<0$).
+It may be strongly emphasized that the use of $M_{ab}$ does not amount to discarding quantum jumps.
+Rather, $M_{ab}$ is obtained from the adjoint Lindblad equation applied to the closed linear operator sector $\Psi=(a,b)^T$.
+The dissipators, including their jump and anti-commutator pieces, explicitly generate the damping terms in the drift equation.

 The steady-state correlation functions can be easily calculated using the quantum regression theorem \cite{Lax_1963}, leading to the matrix form (for $\tau = t - t' \geq 0$)

 where $\mathcal{V}$ is the equal-time steady-state covariance matrix